gistya/scripts/docs/idle-crafting.rst

 When a workshop is designated for idle crafting, this tool will create crafting jobs and assign them to idle dwarves who have a need for crafting objects.
-This script respects the setting for permitted general work orders from the "Workers" tab.
+This script respects the setting for permitted general work order labors from the "Workers" tab.

 For workshops without input stockpile links, bone carving and stonecrafting are